frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 ![_config.yml]({{ site.baseurl }}/images/trap_images/4.png)

 Recurrent neural networks (RNN) try to solve the problem of learning over time that is present in a vanilla neural network.
-In a nutshell, the recurrent neural network takes information from the prior time steps and the current time step, where the feed-forward neural network can only take information from the current timestep.
+In a nutshell, the recurrent neural network takes information from the prior time steps and the current time step, where the feed-forward neural network classifies examples without taking into account previous inputs.

 ![_config.yml]({{ site.baseurl }}/images/trap_images/5.png)